syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Filtering.md

 {% endhighlight  %}
 {% endtabs %}

-The following output is displayed as a result of the above code example.
+The following output is displayed as a result of the previous code example.

 ![](filtering_images/filtering_img6.png)

-### Filtering Between Values
+### Filtering between values

 By using the custom filter feature of the Excel filter, we can filter between values of the column.
 The following screenshot depicts the usage of "Between" option of the custom filter dialog.